anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | `metadata` | key/value pairs for selection of the appropriate physical context (e.g. location, availability zone, …) |
 <p align="center"><b>Table 3-1:</b> Attributes of a tenant.</p>

+### Compute Host

+A virtual machine or a container/pod belonging to a tenant capable of hosting the application components of VNFs.
+A compute host therefore requires a tenant context and since it will need to communicate with other communication partners it is assumed that the networks have been provisioned in advance.

+**Example**: a virtual compute descriptor as defined in TOSCA Simple Profile for NFV.